The NSW Government is committed to delivering more well-located and affordable homes near transport, amenities and jobs.

 We thank the local community and other key stakeholders for providing feedback during public exhibition.

-Following detailed consideration of submissions received during exhibition, there have been several changes made to the rezoning proposal.
-These include:
+Following detailed consideration of submissions received during exhibition, several changes were made to the rezoning.
+These included:

-The rezoning will come into effect on 27 November 2024.
+The rezoning came into effect on 27 November 2024.

 Policy changes to streamline development assessment